 - Aim for at least three sets of 10 repetitions each day.

-To help you identify and contract the right muscles, your doctor may suggest you work with a physical therapist or try biofeedback techniques.
+To help you identify and contract the right muscles, your doctor may suggest that you work with a pelvic floor physical therapist or try biofeedback techniques.

 Electrodes are temporarily inserted into your rectum or vagina to stimulate and strengthen pelvic floor muscles.
 Gentle electrical stimulation can be effective for stress incontinence and urge incontinence, but you may need multiple treatments over several months.

 Devices designed to treat women with incontinence include: